2026 Policy Agenda

 - Support policies that reduce the consumption of sugary food and drinks.

-Ensure equitable access to opportunities for recreation and safe transportation
+Ensure equitable access to opportunities for safe, joyful movement

 - Support equitable funding and investments in complete streets and safe spaces for active living.